Cacti/documentation/template_esxi_config.md

 # ESXi/VMWare Template

 The ESXi template uses snmp, so ESXi must have SNMP configured correctly.
-You can use ESXCLI commands directly on tge host using the ESXi Shell or via ssh.
+You can use ESXCLI commands directly on the host using the ESXi Shell or via ssh.

 ```console